Do Grocery Stores Restock Returned Items?

 During COVID times, Trader Joe’s forgiving return policy was temporarily banned for overbought items.
 This meant that if you bought an excess amount of the item and tried to return it, the return would not be accepted.

-The pandemic effect for Trader Joe’s policy meant that you could only return the overbought item if something was wrong with it.
+The pandemic effect of Trader Joe’s policy meant that you could only return the overbought item if something was wrong with it.

 We learned that each grocery store has its own return policy, and policies changed in many places once the COVID-19 pandemic hit.
 We also touched on what happens after the food is returned to the store.
 In most cases, it gets thrown out for health and safety reasons.